-As has been said, in the earlier years of John Company there were exceedingly few English women in India.
-One can well imagine the monotony of life and the tedium of the day, in even a large Settlement like Madras, where the one thing to look forward to was the weekly Sunday dinner at the President's table-
+As has been said, in the earlier years of John Company there were exceedingly few Englishwomen in India.
+One can well imagine the monotony of life and the tedium of the day, at even a large Settlement like Madras, where the one thing to look forward to was the weekly Sunday dinner for the "upper ten," at the President's table-

-"There will we talk of bygone times, Send back our thoughts to western climes, And deem the distant home is near, And wish the absent loved ones here."
+"There will we talk of bygone times, Send back our thoughts to western climes, And deem the distant home is near,

+• And wish the absent loved ones here."